Online Android Emulator to Test Apps

 The best part is that you need not invest in any special infrastructure for such a facility.
 There are independent services providers who can allow you access to the device on a cost per use basis.
 You can even reserve devices in advance if you want to plan a battery of test over an extended period.

 Opting for mobile cloud testing service gives you access to real devices at a fraction of a cost of setting up your own lab.
 There are no recurring charges as most of them use a ‘pay as you go’ model.
 You can spend all your time in testing rather than worry about the infrastructure, maintenance and other problems that come from the ‘owning’ model.

-While there may not be a cost associated with getting Android emulators, they need a lot of expensive hardware to run a sufficient number of online android emulator.
-Mobile cloud testing does not have the problem.
+While there may not be a cost associated with getting Android emulators, they need a lot of expensive hardware to run a sufficient number of an online android emulator.
+Mobile cloud testing does not have a problem.

 Using Mobile cloud testing, you can cover more ground over a large number of devices than if you were using either only real android device testing or the online android emulator.
 For example, if you have 10k scenarios to cover, you can spread it over 1k devices through automation rather than 1k test scenarios over 100 different online android emulator.